 Arcachon offers a good range of seafront bars, cafés, seafood restaurants (specialising in fresh oysters).

-Discover a choice of must-see attractions that lie just a short drive away from Arcachon, including:
+A choice of must-see attractions lie just a short drive away from Arcachon, including…

 Hire a bike and follow a 75km-long cycle path from Cap Ferret through pine-forested sand dunes to the resort town of Soulac in the north.

 Perhaps break the trip half way at the resort town of Lacanau-Ocean.
 Cap Ferret can be reached by boat from Arcachon, or trains run through the vineyard-covered countryside to Bordeaux from Soulac.